 Prior to Xerox, Ms. Golfman held positions in software development at Wang Laboratories, Linkware, Codex Corporation, and Prime Computer.Ms.
 Golfman has spoken at Seybold, Extreme Markup, XML World, and other publishing-related conferences where she specializes in presentations on the design, development, and deployment of XML/SGML systems that meet specific needs and provide a solid return on investment.

 Bruce Rosenblum has more than 30 years of experience designing and implementing electronic publishing solutions.
 He heads up all software development activities at Inera, including the design and development of eXtyles.
 He also consults on the application of XML in publishing and the design of electronic production workflows.
-He co-authored the NLM journal and archive DTDs and developed the CrossRef Metadata Deposit Schema.
+He co-authored the JATS/NLM DTD suite and developed the CrossRef Metadata Deposit Schema.

 Elizabeth Blake joined Inera in 2002.
 Before joining Inera, Ms. Blake was a Manuscript Editor at the New England Journal of Medicine, as well as a member of NEJM’s Electronic Editing Task Force, which focused on the journal’s transition from a paper to an electronic workflow.
 Prior to this, she was a Copyeditor and then the Managing Editor of Neuron, the neuroscience journal published by Cell Press.
 During her time at Cell Press, Ms. Blake was one of the original beta testers of eXtyles.

-Ms. Blake has spoken at the Council of Science Editors and has over 15 years of experience in publishing.
-With her extensive editorial and production expertise, she helps to ensure that eXtyles is customized and deployed to optimally meet each organization’s requirements.
+Ms. Blake speaks regularly at the Council of Science Editors annual meeting and has over 15 years of experience in scholarly publishing.
+With her extensive editorial and production expertise, she oversees both sales and implementation to ensure that eXtyles is customized and deployed to optimally meet each organization’s unique requirements.